dai-shi/meteor-google-maps-example/README.md

-Google Maps Sample (Meteor)
+Google Maps Example (Meteor)
 ===========================

-This is a sample application to demonstrate how to utilize Google Maps and Foursquare.
+This is an example application to demonstrate how to utilize Google Maps and Foursquare.

 TODOs
 -----